Posted on

 • Fully clad 5-ply construction (3mm overall thickness) with an 18/10 stainless steel interior, a triple-layer aluminum core & a hardened magnetic steel base.

 • Compatible with all stovetops.
-Cookware & lids are oven/ broiler safe to 500℉.
+Cookware & *lids (*also stainless steel) are oven/ broiler safe to 500℉.

 • Flat, stable base design made from hardened 18/0 stainless steel.
 It makes Demeyere induction-compatible while reinforcing the pan to resist warping.

-• The triple-layer aluminum core is thick enough to prevent warping yet spreads heat faster than All-Clad’s D5, helping counteract slow-heating electric stoves.
+• The triple-layer aluminum core is highly warp-resistant yet spreads heat faster than All-Clad’s D5, counteracting slow-heating electric stoves.

 Many consider All-Clad as the best steel cookware option for electric stoves.
 I’d argue Belgian-made Demeyere is just a bit better, although costing slightly more than the D5 stainless.